ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 For multiplexing transport protocols, only Connections within the same Connection Group are allowed to be multiplexed together.
 Passive Connections can also be added to a Connection Group, e.g., when a Listener receives a new Connection that is just a new stream of an already active multi-streaming protocol instance.

-While Connection Groups are managed by the Transport Services system, an application can define different Connection Contexts for different Connection Groups to explicitly control caching boundaries, as discussed in {{conn-context}}.
+While Connection Groups are managed by the Transport Services Implementation, an application can define different Connection Contexts for different Connection Groups to explicitly control caching boundaries, as discussed in {{conn-context}}.

 ## Transport Services Implementation

 This section defines the key concepts for the Transport Services Implementation within the Transport Services System.

-* Transport Service implementation: This consists of all objects and protocol instances used internally to a system or library to implement the functionality needed to provide a transport service across a network, as required by the abstract interface.
+The Transport Services System consists of the Transport Service implementation and the Transport Services API.

-* Transport Services system: This consists of the Transport Service implementation and the Transport Services API.
+The Transport Service Implementation consists of all objects and protocol instances used internally to a system or library to implement the functionality needed to provide a transport service across a network, as required by the abstract interface.

 * Path: Represents an available set of properties that a Local Endpoint can use to communicate with a Remote Endpoint, such as routes, addresses, and physical and virtual network interfaces.